thecleanbedroom/wp-term-management-tools/README.md

 If you need to reorganize your tags and categories, this plugin will make it easier for you.
 It adds three new options to the Bulk Actions dropdown on term management pages:

 * Merge to New - combine two or more terms into one newly named term
+* Merge into Existing - combine two or more terms into an existing term that you select
 * Set Parent - set the parent for one or more terms (for hierarchical taxonomies)
 * Change Taxonomy - convert terms from one taxonomy to another